What You Need to Know About Tick-Borne Diseases & How to Protect Yourself

 Preventing Tick Infestations & the Spread of Lyme Disease

-Since ticks are a constant threat to those living in much of North America, including New York, Massachusetts, Connecticut, and the New England region, preventing a tick infestation is essential.
+Since ticks are a constant threat to those living in much of North America, including New England, preventing a tick infestation is essential.

 Finding and treating a tick infestation can be difficult, especially if they are hiding throughout the property.